jingyulei/rapid/README.md

 ```
 Past frame number **k** can be changed in `train.yaml` (discussion in III.A).
 ### Testing
-- Testing your own training result
+- Testing your own training results

   Fill in `load_ckpt` in `checkpoints/sktDD/train_experiment/config.yaml` and run:
 ```bash
 python test_RAPID.py --config checkpoints/sktDD/train_experiment/config.yaml
 ```

-- Reproducing our results
+- Reproducing our result

   Run:
 ```bash
 python test_RAPID.py --config test.yaml
 ```
+- You can view the result images in the directory `./pictures`.

+## References
+We referenced the repos below for the code.